hansifer/window-seat/README.md

 ### The solution
 <br>

-**Window Seat** makes every new browser window consistently appear at the desired position, size, and state and ensures that the window is initially focused.
+**Window Seat** makes every new browser window consistently appear at the desired position, size, and state and ensures that the window gets focused when it opens.

 <div align="center"><img height="354" src="http://hansifer.com/hosted-assets/window-seat/options-5.png"></div>